You are here: Go Northwest HOME/... Washington/... Cascade Mountains/... Leavenworth

 Leavenworth: A Town with Style

-by Anne Marie Maxwell
+by Anne Maxwell, Author

 If Highway US2 is your chosen route over the Cascade Mountains, you are bound to slow down, with a lot of head turning, as you pass the town of Leavenworth.
 In fact you will probably come to a complete stop, to more thoroughly enjoy the spectacle of a classically Bavarian-styled village in its alpine setting, complete with Tudor-work, window boxes and medieval decorations.
 The sight is a welcome respite from the usual architectural designs and signage seen from the highways.
 Even the gas stations are in on the act with their prices per gallon announced in gothic lettering.